 Device (sensor) layer

 Device (sensor) layer consists of sensor nodes in which each node often has three primary components including sensors, a micro-controller and a wireless communication chip.
 In some applications [21], an SD card can be integrated into a sensor node for storing temporary data.
 The sensors (e.g., ECG, glucose, SpO2, humidity and temperature sensors) are used for collecting contextual data from surrounding environments and e-health data from a human body.
 The contextual data such as room temperature, humidity and statuses of the patient activities helps to improve the quality of e-health data and a doctor’s decisions.
 For example, a heart rate of 100 beats/s of a healthy person will be normal when the person is running whereas this rate will be high and problematic if he/she is resting on a chair.
 Without the activities statuses, it is difficult to achieve an accurate analysis.
 Collecting contextual data does not dramatically increase the burden of a sensor node in terms of weight, size, complexity and energy consumption dramatically.
-For example, the activity statuses can be extracted from a single IC chip having 3-D accelerometer and 3-D gyroscope while a room temperature and humidity can be collected from a single IC chip.
+For example, the activity statuses can be extracted from a single IC chip having 3-D accelerometer and 3-D gyroscope while a room temperature and humidity can be collected from another IC chip.
 These chips are often small, light-weight and energy efficiency [10] [11].
 The sensors often communicate with a micro-controller via one of the wire protocols such as UART, SPI, or I2C.

 The micro-controller is often a low-power chip supporting sleep modes and waking up methods.
 The micro-controller’s frequency can vary depending on applications.
 For example, an 8 MHz micro-controller can be used for collecting high-quality data from sensors and performing some light computation tasks (e.g., Advanced Encryption Standard – AES algorithm) while it still fulfills requirements of latency [11] [15].
 The micro-controller also communicates with a wireless chip via one of the mentioned wire methods.